Rating is available when the video has been rented.

 Published on Jul 19, 2012

-British newsreel footage of the new airport at Collinstown, Co Dublin under construction in 1939.
+British newsreel footage of the new airport at Collinstown, Co Dublin under construction in the summer of 1939.
 With its tiered form, the award-winning terminal, which was designed by Desmond FitzGerald, echoes the look of an ocean liner.
-The curved design was used to present a large building permimeter to the airfield side where aircraft would park.The building was designed to cater for about 100,000 passengers per year.
+The curved design was used to present a large building facade to the airfield side where aircraft would park.The building was designed to cater for about 100,000 passengers per year.

 Dublin Airport officially opened on January 19, 1940.
-But due to World War 2, known as The Emergency in the Republic of Ireland, the airport was effectively mothballed for five years.
+But due to World War 2, or The Emergency as it was known in the Republic of Ireland which was neutral, the airport was effectively mothballed for five years.

-The old terminal building is a listed structure, part of which continues to operate as departure gates making it one of the world's oldest working airport terminals.
-The building also houses the head office of the Dublin Airport Authority (DAA) and a Met Eireann office.
+The old terminal building is now a listed structure, part of which continues to operate as departure gates making it one of the world's oldest working airport terminals.
+The building also houses the head offices of daa and Met Eireann's Dublin Airport office.